 Ollantaytambo turned out to be one of my favorite little towns in Peru.
 After paying the small village of Pisac in the Sacred Valley a visit, I decided that I needed to explore more of the villages just outside of Cusco.
-I visited Chinchero, Urubamba, Yucay, and more.
+I visited Chinchero, Urubamba, Yucay, Urquillos, and a couple of others.
 However, most of these paled in comparison to Ollantaytambo.

 Popular among travelers as the gateway to Machu Picchu, Ollantaytambo is definitely much more set up as a tourist town.
 However, it is impossible to deny both its natural beauty and the beauty of its historic streets and architecture.
 Surrounded by mountains in every direction, the cobbled streets and tiled roofs of Ollantaytambo contrast to the lush scenery around it.
-A quick hike up to the ruins of Ollantaytambo or Pinkuylluna will quickly become one of your favorite views in all of Peru.
+The town is like a blast from the past.
+Take a quick hike up to the ruins of Ollantaytambo or Pinkuylluna and you will see what I mean.
+These will quickly become one of your favorite views in all of Peru.
+Although few ruins in the Sacred Valley truly rival Machu Picchu, the archaeological sites of Pisac and Ollantaytambo are the two places that come close.

-Although few ruins can rival Machu Picchu, Ollantaytambo and Pisac are two of the only places in the Cusco region that might even come close.
-Another perk of Ollantaytambo is that it is very easily accessible to travelers.
+Another perk of Ollantaytambo is that it is easily accessible to travelers.
 It is only a 10 soles colectivo ride from Cusco, or even cheaper depending on where in the Sacred Valley you currently are.
 It cost me 2 soles to get here from Urubamba, which was only a 6 soles ride from Cusco.
+Seriously, Sacred Valley hopping is a criminally underrated excursion while in Cusco.
+Check out my complete guide and itinerary on catching some of Cusco region’s lesser-visited gems.

 The Best Things To Do In Ollantaytambo